Drooping pine (DPIW 2009), Mt. Mawson pine (Farjon 2010).

 Syn: Dacrydium hookeriana (W. Archer bis) Eichl.
 1887, and several invalidly published names: Microstrobos hookeriana (W. Archer bis) S. Archang. & G. Del Fueyo 1989, Microstrobos niphophilus J. Garden & L.A.S.
 Johnson 1951, Pherosphaera niphophila (J. Garden & L.A.S.
 Johnson) Florin 1956 (Brummitt et al. 2004).
 Type location Lake St. Clair, Tasmania, where collected by R.C.
 Gunn on 1841.01.07 (Hill 1998).

-Australia: Tasmania, Mt.
-Field National Park; scattered elsewhere, locally abundant at mesic sites in subalpine areas in the west, southwest and on the central plateau, usually at elevations above 1000 m (Hill 1998).
+Australia: Tasmania, locally abundant at mesic sites in subalpine areas in the west, southwest and on the central plateau, usually at elevations above 1000 m (Hill 1998).
+Frequent in wet moors and common in the riparian zone of lakes (Farjon 2010).
 Based on data from 26 collection localities, its climate preferences include a mean annual temperature of 7.5°C, with an average minimum in the coldest month of 0.1°C, and a mean annual precipitation of 1613 mm (Biffin et al. 2011, Table S5).
+There is no dry season, nor any extended period of snow cover.
+Bedrock is mostly acidic and surface and groundwater in these areas has a pH of 4.5 to 5 on average.
+Common associates include Athrotaxis cupressoides, Microcachrys tetragona, and on somewhat drier sites, Diselma archeri (Farjon 2010).
 Hardy to Zone 8 (cold hardiness limit between -12.1°C and -6.7°C) (Bannister and Neuner 2001).

-Collections are reported from Lake St. Clair and Eagle Tarn.
+Collections are reported from Mt.
+Field National Park, Lake St. Clair, and Eagle Tarn, among other places.

 Brown, M.J., J.B.
 Kirkpatrick and A. Moscal.
 1983.
 An atlas of Tasmania's endemic flora.
 Tasmania Conservation Trust, 102, Bathurst Street, Hobart 7000, Tasmania.
 110 pp. ISBN 0959981683.